LordArugula/Unity-Extensions/README.md

 ```

 ### [GetComponentAttribute]
-Gets the a Component on the GameObject or its children and assigns it.
+Gets a Component on the GameObject or its children and assigns it.

 ```cs
 public class GetComponentAttributeDemo : MonoBehaviour